Axway/mft-convert/content/en/docs/TransferCFT/datasheet.md

 - Google Cloud Platform (GCP) VM instances
 - Microsoft Azure VM instances
 - VMware EXSi Virtual Machine
-- Other: Axway provides support for Axway products running in a virtual environment in a manner identical to Axway products running on any other major x86- based system.
+- Other: Axway provides support for Axway products running in a virtual environment in a manner identical to Axway products running on any other major x86-based system.
 If, however, Axway suspects that the virtualization layer is the root cause of an incident, then the customer is required to contact the appropriate virtualization support provider to resolve the virtualization issue.

 ## Container support